Reed-CompBio/spras/docs/tutorial/advanced.rst

 Parameter tuning is the process of determining which parameter combinations should be explored for each algorithm for a given dataset.
 Parameter tuning focuses on defining and refining the parameter search space.

-Each dataset has unique characteristics so there are no preset parameters combinations to use and instead must be tuned individually for an algorithm.
+Each dataset has unique characteristics so there are no preset parameters combinations to use.
+Instead, we recommend tuning parameters individually for each new dataset.
 SPRAS provides a flexible framework for getting parameter grids for any algorithms for a given dataset.

 Grid Search